FritzTheDev/contact-api-project/README.md

 - /group/<id:integer>/ GET (Authed)
   - Returns group details as well as the contacts associated with the group.
+  - Contacts in the response contain an "email" property, but can also contain a "full_name" property if the email is associated with a user.
   - 403's on other people's groups.

 #### Contact Routes